Accessing Medical Care in Fall 2022

 • When in-person appointments are appropriate, we aim to see students with acute complaints within 48 hours.

-If you are experiencing a life-threatening emergency (e.g., allergic reaction), call 911 to be connected to Public Safety.
+If you are experiencing a life-threatening emergency (e.g., anaphylactic allergic reaction), call 911 to be connected to Public Safety.

 Preparing for your Appointment